MicrosoftDocs/entra-docs/docs/identity-platform/reference-microsoft-graph-app-manifest.md

 ms.subservice: develop
 ms.topic: reference
 ms.workload: identity
-ms.date: 02/27/2024
+ms.date: 03/25/2024
 ms.author: ryanwi
 ms.custom: aaddev
 ms.reviewer: youazhou

-#Customer intent: As an application developer, I want to configure the attributes of an application in the Microsoft Entra admin center or programmatically, so that I can update the application object and define permissions and roles for the app.
+# Customer intent: As an application developer, I want to learn how to configure an application manifest (Microsoft Graph Format) in the Microsoft Entra admin center or programmatically, so that I can update the application object and define permissions and roles for the app.
 ---

 # App manifest